inigolabs/inigolabs.github.io/docs/configuration/service.md

 Service
 =======

 Service config allows you to configure global (system) service settings, related to overall Inigo agent operability.
-Service configuration allows Inigo's users to apply fine-grianed authorization and access controls.
+Service configuration allows Inigo's users to apply fine-grained authorization and access controls.
 Not all clients are the same; you may have authenticated and unauthenticated clients using your application.
 Using the access control capabilities of Inigo, you can enforce strong authorization controls depending on the context of your clients.

 ---